The Reference Guide is available as PDF only.

 - The authentication and transaction confirmation take place in a separate mobile application (out-of-band).

 In-band authentication and transaction confirmation

 In the in-band scenario, a user uses an application on his mobile device.
-If required (the user tries to access a protected resource for example), the server-side triggers the authentication or transaction confirmation (no. 1 in the figure [In-band authentication and transaction confirmation], a successful verification on the server-side means that the user is authenticated or the transaction is confirmed.
+If required (the user tries to access a protected resource for example), the server-side triggers the authentication or transaction confirmation (no. 1 in the figure, In-band authentication and transaction confirmation),by sending an authentication request to the application through the existing communication channel (no.2).
+The user authenticates (for instance using fingerprint) and (in the case of the transaction confirmation) confirms a transaction (no.3); then the device signs the authentication request and returns the result to the server (no.4), a successful verification on the server-side means that the user is authenticated or the transaction is confirmed.

 Out-of-band authentication and transaction confirmation